 One of the most exhilarating experiences that one can have is watching a Golden Eagle soar on open wings along a ridge line at roughly 40 miles per hour.
 It appears absolutely effortless.
 Strength, beauty, freedom… are all adjectives that come to mind watching these outstretched wings.
 GEMS!

-Over the last three fall migration seasons, LCAS has partnered with Montana Audubon, US Forest Service and MT Fish, Wildlife and Parks to hire two expert raptor observers to survey migrating raptors from near the summit of Mt.
+During the fall migration seasons, 2015-2017, LCAS partnered with Montana Audubon, US Forest Service and MT Fish, Wildlife and Parks to survey migrating raptors from near the summit of Mt.
 Baldy in the Big Belt Mountains.
-The 8100 foot vantage point for counting has produced results that have been nothing short of unbelievable.
+The 8100 foot vantage point for counting produced results that were nothing short of unbelievable.
 During the 2017 season the observers counted over 2100 migrating Golden Eagles and a total of nearly 2900 migrating raptors!